redthing1/sogen/README.md

 <hr>

 > [!WARNING]
-> Sogen tries to sandbox the execution.
-However, as it's still early in development, it's hard to guarantee perfect isolation.
-Caution is advised when analyzing malware.
+> Caution is advised when analyzing malware in Sogen, as host isolation might not be perfect.
+> To mitigate potential risk, use the <a href="https://sogen.dev/#/playground">web version</a> to benefit from the additional safety provided by your browser's sandbox.

 ## Key Features